 The Last Few Stone Bridges

 After 1915, very few stone arch structures built.
 An occasional bridge was built, and, apparently, Butler County commissioners were willing in some instances to at least consider a stone bridge as an option as opposed to concrete.
 However, stone bridges were no longer the norm in Butler County.
 As, in these later years, bridges rated less and less space in the local newspapers, it is quite difficult to tell what bridges were actually built in stone.
 In the list below we have included two bridges that appear to have almost certainly been stone.
-As our newspaper sources more or less end in the 1920s, it is possible Butler County may have built some stone bridges in the Depression era that are not listed.
-Many Kansas counties built stone bridges in this era, but if Butler County did so it would appear that none of them remain.
-Regardless, save for an occasional structure, the stone arch bridge era had decidedly come to a close in Butler County by 1915.
+At least one stone arch bridge was built in Butler County around the WPA era.
+This bridge was demolished years ago to make way for El Dorado lake, and, all in all, save for an occasional structure, the stone arch bridge era had decidedly come to a close in Butler County by 1915.
 In the final tally, it was for 21 years (1894 – 1915) that stone arch bridges were a mainstay in Butler County bridge building.